dipdup-io/dipdup/docs/foreign/guide-zksync-era-simple.md

 Shorter "Next steps" from quickstart

-## ?Fancy query
+## Fancy query

-Demonstrate Hasura request from docker-compose stack
+Demonstrate a Hasura request from the docker-compose stack

 ## Explore DipDup

 Docs and repository link
-Explore all features in dipdup.io/docs
+Explore all features at dipdup.io/docs